tripleaceme/TrevoTech-Class-Lecture-Resources/Project/Project 1/README.md

 You have assembled information from three different sources ([locations](https://github.com/chrismeller/), [neighborhoods](http://data.denvergov.org/), [demographics](https://www.census.gov/))

 # Data Dictionary
+ Click on the names to see the data
 ## [Starbucks locations in Denver, Colorado](https://github.com/tripleaceme/TrevoTech-Class-Lecture-Resources/blob/main/Project/Project%201/Data/location.csv)
 - "StoreNumber" - Store Number as assigned by Starbucks
 - "Name" - Name identifier for the store